-In field studies, relaxation mechanisms are often interpreted as near-surface non-linearity induced by soils deformation Sleep & Nakata (2017); Viens et al. (2018); Guéguen et al. (2019).
-In our study, the inferred 1D shear velocity profile suggests that a solid rock mass hosts the velocity changes.
-Pictures from the field (Fig. S6) indicate the presence of evaporites at the surface, this layer may be as deep as 200 m (Fig. 7a).
+In field studies, relaxation mechanisms are often interpreted as near-surface non-linearity induced by soils deformation (Sleep & Nakata 2017; Viens et al. 2018; Guéguen et al. 2019).
+Pictures from the field (Fig. S6) indicate the presence of a conglomerate with evaporites at the surface, which may constitute the first 200 m layer (Fig. 7a).
+If we assume the dominance of Rayleigh wave energy in the noise wavefield, the corresponding sensitivity kernel associated with the measured dispersion curve (Fig. 7c) and the inferred 1D model (Fig. 7a) suggest that these rocks host the observed velocity changes at frequencies above 3 Hz (Fig S7).
 The higher velocity in the second layer could correspond to crystalline rocks such as gabbros, according to geological studies in the area (Tapia et al. 2018).
-In the laboratory, relaxation has been observed in crystalline (?Meyer et al. 2021) and sedimentary rocks (Brantut 2015).
-Numerical simulations and experiments suggests that the largest contact areas in the rock fractures (Shokouhi et al. 2020), cracks (Gao et al. 2019), and the grain contacts in granular media Kober et al. (2022) controls the relaxation timescale.
+In the laboratory, relaxation has been observed in crystalline (Shokouhi et al. 2020; Meyer et al. 2021) and sedimentary rocks (Brantut 2015).
+Numerical simulations and experiments suggests that the largest contact areas in the rock fractures (Shokouhi et al. 2020), cracks (Gao et al. 2019), and the grain contacts in granular media (Kober et al. 2022) controls the relaxation timescale.
 Due to higher strength, hard rocks can sustain larger flaws and fractures, which in turn may lead to longer relaxation timescale due to high activation barriers.
-This statement may only be valid if slow dynamics behaviour effectively originates due to thermally-activated processes such as with the Arrhenius equation (Snieder et al. 2016; Ostrovsky et al. 2019)
+This statement may only be valid if slow dynamics behaviour effectively originates due to thermally-activated processes such as with the Arrhenius equation (Snieder et al. 2016; Ostrovsky et al. 2019).

 Figure 8.
-Relaxation phase recorded by the PESO array.
-The recovery phase shown in Fig. 4 using all the combinations is here plotted in a log-linear plot to emphasize the characteristic slow dynamics recovery.
+Relaxation phase recorded by the PESO array at different resolutions.
+The recovery phase shown in Fig. 4 using all the combinations is plotted in red.
+The log-linear x-axis emphasises the characteristic slow dynamics recovery.
+Note the variation of noise at high-resolution (dt = 1 minute) and at lower resolution (dt = 30 minutes).